 One of the most important requirements of State Housing Element law is that each city must adopt policies, plans, and regulations to create opportunities for residential development commensurate with its assigned share of new housing need for all economic segments of the community.
 The Regional Housing Needs Allocation ("RHNA") is the process by which each jurisdiction's need for additional housing is determined.
 Prior to each Housing Element planning cycle, the region's total housing need is established by HCD based primarily on population growth trends and existing housing problems, such as overcrowding and overpayment.
-The final RHNA allocation for the City for the 2023-2031 period is 901 additional housing units, including 286 units for very low income households, 132 units for low income households, 135 units for moderate income households, and 348 units for above moderate income households.
+The final RHNA allocation for the City for the 2023-2031 period is 901 additional housing units, including 286 units for very low income households, 132 units for low income households, 135 units for moderate income households.